tamari92/kf2-tournament/guidelines.md

 To win the tournament, the team that advanced from the **Winners Finals** only needs to win a single two-game series.

 Meanwhile, the team that advanced from the **Losers Finals** must win two two-game series (achieve a higher total score) in a row to win the tournament.
 The first win achieved by the lower seed results in a "bracket reset", which resets all scores to 0 for the next two-game series.
 If the lower seed team wins again, they become the tournament champion.

+#### 3.2.3 - Sudden Death
+In the event of a tie (both teams earning the exact same score) in *any* phase of the Playoffs, a **Sudden Death** tiebreaker game shall begin.

+The Sudden Death game involves the teams playing a new map which has **NOT** had its details/configurations revealed ahead of time.
+This means that the players must adapt and play the match in a "blind" fashion (without any preparation).
+The team that earns the highest score in the Sudden Death game wins the match.

+The maps to be used for Sudden Death will be taken from those maps which have been banned at any point during the Playoffs.

 ### 3.3 - Map Pool
 This list is subject to change at any time and does not necessarily represent the exact order the maps will be played.